Gargoyle (comics)

-Gargoyle is a name shared by two fictional characters appearing in American comic books published by Marvel Comics.
+Gargoyle is a name shared by two characters appearing in American comic books published by Marvel Comics.
 The first Gargoyle, Yuri Topolov, created by Stan Lee and Jack Kirby, is a supervillain and the first enemy of the Hulk, who first appeared in The Incredible Hulk #1 (May 1962).
 The second Gargoyle, Isaac Christians, created by J. M. DeMatteis and Don Perlin, is a human/demon hybrid superhero and a member of the Defenders, who first appeared in The Defenders #94 (April 1981).

 Publication history

 The first Gargoyle, Yuri Topolov, appears in The Incredible Hulk #1 (May 1962), and was created by Stan Lee and Jack Kirby.

 The appearance of Gargoyle in Rampaging Hulk #1 is merely part of one of Bereet's fictional techno-art films.
 The first Gargoyle received an entry in The Official Handbook of the Marvel Universe Deluxe Edition #17, where his real name was revealed.

 The second Gargoyle, Isaac Christians, is a human/demon hybrid and a member of the Defenders.
 He was created by writer J. M. DeMatteis and artist Don Perlin.
 Perlin's design was inspired by a sequence in Prince Valiant in which the titular hero disguises himself as a gargoyle.
 During his long run on The Defenders, Gargoyle also was the co-star of Marvel Team-Up #119, written by his co-creator DeMatteis, who later described the issue as "one of my favorite favorite stories".